RetiredWizard/PyDOS/README.md

 An **autoexec.bat** batch file will automatically execute when PyDOS starts.

 ### External programs included:
+*External programs may require one-time board configuration using setup.bat*

 **pydospins.py** - Displays the GPIO pins for sound output and I2C for the particular board PyDOS is running on.